-Ever wondered what Visa Debit cards are?
-OR why do customers use them instead of credit cards?
-In this article we're going to cover some of the surprising answers to these questions, plus how you could be missing out by not accepting these transactions, or worse, paying too much.
+Ever wondered what these are?
+OR why customers use them instead of credit cards?
+In this article we're going to cover some of the surprising answers to these questions, plus how you could be missing out by not accepting these card types, or worse, paying too much.

 The main difference between processing Visa Debit and credit card transactions being that the funds are pulled from the cardholder's bank account instead of borrowing money from the issuing bank up to their approved credit limit.